adanb13/bitvoker/README.md

     */15 * * * * /path/to/healthcheck.sh
     ```

-These examples illustrate just a portion of the creative ways you can integrate **bitvoker** into your environment.
+These examples illustrate just a portion of the creative ways you can integrate **LogForge-Notifier** into your environment.
 By chaining and piping various system commands, you can engineer powerful, automated notifications tailored to your specific homelab or production needs.

 ### Web Interface